• Skip to primary navigation

 Rinse the rice under running water until the water is clear.
 After that soak the rice for 10 to 20 minutes.
 Later drain the water completely.

-reduced milk
+Reduced milk

 Boil half a liter of milk in a saucepan until it has reduced by half and set it aside.
 Traditionally, condensed milk or other thickening agents such as mawa or khoya are not used in payesh.
 Therefore, I evaporated 500 ml milk separately to give the payesh a rich, creamy texture.